EnronMusk/multi_implicit_cot_noteacher/README.md

 |ThoughtEmulator|Loss: 4.369609| Quasi Test Accuracy 0.977900| Quasi Training Accuracy: 0.977773|
 |MindReadingEmulator|Perplexitity: 1.000601| Test Accuracy: 0.996688| Training Accuracy: 0.999745|
 |ImplicitStudent|Perplexitity: 1.000000| Test Accuracy: 1.000000| Training Accuracy: 1.000000|

-## **Notes**

-The implicit student model performed exceptionally well after being retrained on the train data and its accuracy statistics are accurate to 6 decimal places.

-The teacher model can have much better performance with higher eta (learning rate).
-I multipled eta by **8/5** and saw 0.999831 test accuracy and 0.999995 training, which are both significantly higher.
-This makes sense because our implicit student performed better than the teacher, when it was trained on the exact same data.